-Lake Effect Park
+Lake Effect Project

-The Lake Minnetonka shoreline is one of Wayzata’s greatest treasures – Lake Effect Park will build on the vitality of the community asset to become a glimmering gem in the heart of the city.
+The Lake Minnetonka shoreline is one of Wayzata’s greatest treasures – the Lake Effect Project will build on the vitality of the community asset to become a glimmering gem in the heart of the city.
 The park will improve lakefront access for residents, benefiting the community as a whole.
 Equally important are the positive impacts that the park will have on lake ecology, helping to preserve this resource to be enjoyed by future generations.

 The project also includes improvements along Lake Street, including a new urban park that will replace the Municipal Parking Lot at Broadway and Lake Street.